VW says no M&A plans beyond talks on raising China JV stake

-BERLIN (Reuters) - Volkswagen (VOWG_p.DE) has no merger or acquisition plans beyond ongoing discussions with its Chinese joint venture partner FAW that may result in its increasing its stake, the carmaker’s finance chief Hans Dieter Poetsch said on Wednesday.
+BERLIN, April 29 (Reuters) - Volkswagen has no merger or acquisition plans beyond ongoing discussions with its Chinese joint venture partner FAW that may result in its increasing its stake, the carmaker’s finance chief Hans Dieter Poetsch said on Wednesday.

 “We are in a process of negotiations with our joint venture partner (FAW), also about the possibility of an increase in our stake.
 Apart from this, there is nothing else on the table with regard to M&A,” Poetsch told a conference call.